RichieJHo/ifarith-compiler/discussion.md

 Your team will receive a small bonus for being the first team to report a unique bug (unique determined by me).

+Answer:
+After running different test cases we found that the compiler can not support the equal? function.
+When running test case test1.ifa we got the error: match: no matching clause for ‘(equal? (+ 2 2) 4)

 [ High Level Reflection ]